Free Walking Tour in Oslo

 - FabNomad

 Did you know there’s a totally FREE walking tour in Oslo, led by locals?
-If you didn’t, you’re not alone - most people don’t.
-If you’re looking to hit the main spots in town, we highly recommend you taking this one.
-Don’t think that just because it’s free, it’s not going to be great (we’ve heard that one before).
-The tour lasts around 90 minutes, hitting some of the most important spots in the city.
-It’s informative, and since it’s not super long, you’ll have the rest of the day to explore Oslo on your own.
-Plus, it’s held in English, so you’re all set.
+If you didn’t, you’re not alone, most people don’t.
+If you’re looking to explore the main spots in town, we highly recommend taking this tour.
+Don’t think that just because it’s free, it’s not going to be great.
+We’ve heard that misconception before!
+This tour lasts around 90 minutes and covers some of the most important landmarks in the city.
+It’s informative and, since it’s not super long, you’ll still have the rest of the day to explore Oslo on your own.
+Plus, the tour is held in English, so you’re all set.

-You might be thinking, “FabNomad is getting paid to say this,” and the answer is: nope! not a penny, and we’re happy to share what feels like a little secret with you.
-Truth is, after talking to so many people, every time this topic came up, what we heard most was “Really?
-For free?”.
-So we immediately thought that this really needs to be shared.
+You might be thinking, “FabNomad is getting paid to say this,” but the answer is: nope!
+Not a penny.
+We’re excited to share what feels like a little secret with you.
+After talking to many travelers, we frequently hear, “Really?
+For free?”
+We immediately thought that this amazing opportunity needed to be shared with a wider audience.

-Here are some of the things you will be able to visit during this tour:
+Here are some of the iconic places you will be able to visit during this tour:

 Norwegian National Opera and Ballet